oknappett/oknappett/README.md

 - 👋 Hi, I’m @oknappett
 - 👀 I’m interested in robotics and Artificial intelligence.
-Any kind of autonomous behaviour/artifical intelligence concept gets me interested!
+Any kind of intelligent robotics get's me going!

 - 🌱 I’m currently a junior robotic engineer at Satallite Applications Catapult